naturalog/clmlsvm/README.md

 clmlsvm
 =======

-OpenCL Multi-label SVM
+OpenCL Multi-label Classification

+Pegasos-SVM Based (see pdf)

-This software is not ready yet.
+This software is not ready yet